python-pillow/Pillow/docs/reference/PixelAccess.rst

         Modifies the pixel at x,y.
 The color is given as a single numerical value for single band images, and a tuple for multi-band images.
-In addition to this, RGB tuples are accepted for P images.
+In addition to this, RGB and RGBA tuples are accepted for P images.

         :param xy: The pixel coordinate, given as (x, y).
         :param color: The pixel value according to its mode. e.g. tuple (r, g, b) for RGB mode)